 It is noteworthy that the changes to activate the block were made a few hours after the publication of a warning about the blocking situation in Russia on the Tor Project website, which mentioned that the situation could quickly develop into a full-blown Tor block in the Russian Federation and described possible ways to bypass the blocking.
 Russia is in second place in terms of the number of Tor users (about 300 thousand users, which is approximately 14% of all Tor users), second only to the United States (20.98%).

-In case of blocking the network itself, and not just the site, users are advised to use bridge nodes.
-You can get the address of a hidden bridge node on bridges.torproject.org by sending a message to the Telegram bot @GetBridgesBot or by sending an email via Riseup or Gmail to email [email protected] with an empty email subject and the text "get transport obfs4".
+In case of blocking of the network itself, and not just the site, users are advised to use bridge nodes.
+You can get the address of a hidden bridge node on the bridges.torproject.org website by sending a message to the Telegram bot @GetBridgesBot or by sending an email via Riseup or Gmail to bridges@torproject.org with an empty subject and the text "get transport obfs4".
 In order to help bypass blocking in the Russian Federation, enthusiasts are invited to take part in the creation of new bridge nodes.
-Currently, there are about 1600 such nodes (1000 can be used with the obfs4 transport), of which 400 were added in the last month.
+There are currently about 1600 such nodes (1000 can be used with obfs4 transport), of which 400 were added in the last month.

-Additionally, we can note the release of a specialized distribution kit Tails 4.25 (The Amnesic Incognito Live System), based on the Debian package base and designed to provide anonymous access to the network.
-Anonymous exit to Tails is provided by the Tor system.
-All connections, except traffic through the Tor network, are blocked by default by the packet filter.
-Encryption is used to store user data in the save user data between runs mode.
-An iso image has been prepared for download, capable of working in Live mode, with a size of 1.1 GB.
+Additionally, we can note the release of a specialized distribution Tails 4.25 (The Amnesic Incognito Live System), based on the package base Debian Designed to provide anonymous online access, Tails uses the Tor system for anonymous access.
+All connections except those through the Tor network are blocked by default by a packet filter.
+Encryption is used to store user data in persistent mode between launches.
+A 1.1 GB ISO image, capable of running in Live mode, is available for download.

 In the new version:

-You can also mention the corrective release of the Whonix 16.0.3.7 distribution, aimed at providing guaranteed anonymity, security and protection of private information.
-The distribution is based on Debian GNU/Linux and uses Tor for anonymity.
-A feature of Whonix is the division of the distribution kit into two separately installed components - Whonix-Gateway with the implementation of a network gateway for anonymous communications and Whonix-Workstation with the Xfce desktop.
-Both components are shipped within a single boot image for virtualization systems.
-Access to the network from the Whonix-Workstation environment is performed only through the Whonix-Gateway, which isolates the working environment from direct interaction with the outside world and allows the use of only fictitious network addresses.
+Also worth mentioning is the Whonix 16.0.3.7 patch release, which aims to provide guaranteed anonymity, security, and privacy protection.
+The distribution is based on Debian GNU/Linux and uses Tor to ensure anonymity.
+A unique feature of Whonix is its division into two separately installed components: Whonix-Gateway, which implements a network gateway for anonymous communications, and Whonix-Workstation, which features the Xfce desktop.
+Both components are delivered within a single bootable image for virtualization systems.
+Network access from the Whonix-Workstation environment is only possible through the Whonix-Gateway, which isolates the work environment from direct interaction with the outside world and allows only the use of fictitious network addresses.

 Source: opennet.ru